Relintai/pandemonium_engine/doc/engine/entity_spell_system.md

 Bodies are stored at `EntityData->EntitySpeciesData->ModelDatas (SpeciesModelData)->Body`

-When an `Entity` gets initialized, it will instance it's body automatically, but if you want to intance it yourself, you can call `void instance_body(entity_data: EntityData, model_index: int)` on an `Entity`.
+When an `Entity` gets initialized, it will instance it's body automatically, but if you want to do it yourself, you can call `void instance_body(entity_data: EntityData, model_index: int)` on an `Entity`.

 The `model_index` property tell the `Entity` which one it should use.